 Side by side with this industrial exploitation of the woods, however, the picturesque idea of pristine forests thrived.
 The great national parks of the United States were testaments to the idea of the untouched climax forest.
 Burning was strictly prohibited, as was any form of harvest.
 Forest fires were suppressed as quickly as possible.

 The result has been a disaster.
-Scolytid beetles—boring beetles who co-evolved with conifer forests for millions of years—suddenly found themselves with millions of aging, relatively defenseless hosts, trees that before the picturesque would have been culled by fire.
+Scolytid beetles—boring beetles who co-evolved with conifer forests for millions of years—suddenly found themselves with millions of aging, relatively defenseless hosts, trees that before this focus on picturesque landscapes would have been culled by fire.
 Infesting these, the beetles have been able to destroy large parts of conifer forests in the American and Canadian West, using their unusually high numbers to kill even the younger trees that normally could resist them.
-Elsewhere, woods where burning was prohibited built up huge quantities of deadwood, converting ordinary forest fires into conflagrations.
+Elsewhere, where burning was prohibited, woods built up huge quantities of deadwood, converting ordinary forest fires into conflagrations.

 This bicameral view of woodlands—exploit actively on the one hand and preserve fiercely on the other—has led in both cases to less forest health, less biodiversity, and an atmosphere of crisis both in plantation and in parks.
 Ordinary people are no longer responsible for their relationship to the woodlands around them.
 In fact, they know almost nothing about them by firsthand experience.
 Instead, they depend upon cadres of dueling experts to tell them what attitude to have towards this schizophrenic view of trees.
 The contradiction cannot be resolved.
 The only commonality between the two is that of the consumer, on the one hand of board feet, and on the other of scenic nature.